 The Great Plains Football League is an amatuer/semi-pro/minor league adult tackle football league.
 It has or has had teams in the following states; Minnesota, Iowa, Illinois, Wisconsin, Nebraska, North Dakota, Missouri, South Dakota.
 It is one the fastest growing leagues in the country.

 North Metro Soccer Association is a multi-community based soccer organization, open to everyone, offering recreational as well as competitive programs; operates within the rules and guidelines of the MYSA (Minnesota Youth Soccer Association), USYSA (United Status Youth Soccer Association), and the FIFA (Federation of International Football Association); fosters opportunities for positive interaction between kids and parents in our community as well as other communities; promotes individual, team, parent, and community development of soccer skills and knowledge while not losing sight of having fun; emphasizes individual growth in teamwork, sportsmanship, self esteem and mutual respect; and provides an avenue for individuals to achieve higher levels of competitive play.

-The SAA serves over 2,000 boys and girls from Ham Lake and nine other communities.
+The SBAA serves over 2,000 boys and girls from Ham Lake and nine other communities.
 Boys and girls ages Kindergarten through 12th grade, and traveling teams 8 years old and up play on 128 baseball and softball teams from May through July.
 Over 400 adults volunteer throughout the season.
 Registration is held in February.
-For more information, please visit the SAA website.
+For more information, please visit the SBAA website.